EPHRAIMTEODORO/Kotlin-project/README.md

 # This is a rule-based chatbot made with kotlin multi-platform for showcasing Kotlin features.

 ## To run this locally
--install java 11 or higher
+- install java 11 or higher
--install kotlin latest version
+- install kotlin latest version
 - Clone this repository
 - run this in the terminal `./gradlew wasmJsBrowserDevelopmentRun`